FAQ

 But, what if you already have the answers to the question?
 Or if the data is sensitive so you don't want to ask the question of respondents?
 Well, it is straightforward to add attributes to either respondents or supplementary list items just by adding extra columns to either a Respondent List or a Supplementary List.

 A Respondent List has only two compulsory columns - Name and Email.
-Any columns added to the right of these two columns will be added as attributes on the respondents.
+Any columns added to the right in a Respondent List will be added as attributes on the respondents.
 So, you could add a Division columns for example and the values in that column will be added as attributes.
 Text values will be added as categorical attributes and numerical values will be added as numerical attributes - Polinode will work out automatically which is which.
 The name of the attribute will be the column heading you provide for each additional column you include in your Excel file.
 The template Respondent List you can download includes some examples of attributes.

 An identical approach is taken for Supplementary Lists - you can add attributes as additional columns.
 The only difference is that for a Supplementary List the only compulsory column is Name and any columns to the right of the Name column will be interpreted as additional attributes.